ShadyAK/Instagram-Cleaner/README.md

 # Classification is based on LSTM model.
-Due to change of tags of instagram , bot might won't work currently but with a tweak of 5-10 minutes it will work again.
+Due to change of tags of instagram , bot might won't work currently but with some easy tweaks of tags it will work again.